60 Years of Godzilla

 The following is a “for dummies” primer to the Godzilla films, written in DECEMBER OF 2014 as a sidebar to my Halloween-For-Christmas movie marathon blogs.
 It is designed to “educate” the unfamiliar with the intent and timeline of these remarkable, seminal genre films.
 For more specific review and retrospect information on each movie in the series, which I partially screened in October of this year, please refer to those blogs.

-The GODZILLA or GOJIRA series is a long running series of Japanese “giant monster” (or Kaiju) films, initiated by Toho Studios in the 1950s as an answer to King Kong, and designed to introduce an entire slate of iconic monster characters into an ongoing motion picture mythos.
+GODZILLA or GOJIRA was a Japanese “giant monster” (or Kaiju) film, initiated by Toho Studios in 1954 as an answer to King Kong and was destined to introduce an entire slate of iconic monster characters into an ongoing motion picture mythos, with many sequels and spinoff films.
 In addition to Godzilla, these films also featured monsters such as Rodan and Mothra, most of whom had their own solo pictures, as well as appearing as allies or foils to Godzilla in his films.
-The Toho Studios Kaiju films are somewhat similar to the James Bond cycle, in that they are separated into distinct, individual “eras,” determined by the creative personnel in charge and the sign of the times.
-There is the SHOWA SERIES, THE HEISEI SERIES and THE MILLENNIUM SERIES.
+The Toho Studios Kaiju films are somewhat similar to the James Bond cycle, in that they have been running for a very long time and are separated into distinct, individual “eras,” determined by the creative personnel in charge and the sign of the times.
+As of 2014, here is the SHOWA SERIES, THE HEISEI SERIES and THE MILLENNIUM SERIES.
 (The first two eras take their names from the Japanese emperors during the years they were made.)
 Including the two American films, there are a total of 3o Godzilla entries, making it the longest running series in motion picture history, beating Bond (currently) by a margin of seven films.
-(Five, if you don’t count the non-Eon Bonds.)
+Five, if you don’t count the non-Eon produced Bonds, which are sometimes dismissed as unofficial.
+Each Godzilla film made to date, whether produced on Japanese or American soil, is considered official Canon, though many alternate continuities for the character exist.
+This is also similar to James Bond, who has lived in many different timelines, played by a variety of different actors.

-The first 20-year era of Godzilla pictures, known as the SHOWA SERIES, began in 1955 with Toho Studios’ release of the serious-as-hell original, in which Godzilla is created from a nuclear explosion and stands 40-stories high as marauding destroyer of civilization and a (none-too-subtle) metaphor for the dangers of nukes.
+The first 20-year era of Godzilla pictures, known as the SHOWA SERIES, began in 1954 with Toho Studios’ release of the serious-as-hell original, in which Godzilla is created from a nuclear explosion and stands 40-stories high as marauding destroyer of civilization and a (none-too-subtle) metaphor for the dangers of nukes.
 This was also an answer to the huge popularity of “atom age” monster movies being made in America in the 1950s.
+They upped the ante on Kong by making Godzilla much taller than the forty FOOT tall simian who had inspired him.
+(In fact, when battling Kong in later films, the size ratio had to be adjusted by the filmmakers in order for it to be a fair fight.)
 A lot of casual fans don’t realize that GODZILLA 1955 is actually a stand alone movie because the tone is radically different from later films and they kill the monster, really and definitively, at the end of it.
-Many casual fans are also unaware that this is not a particularly good movie, either.
-It is glum, dark and clumsy in tone and execution, often capsized by its own dead-serious intent.
-When the film was Americanized and released in U.S. theaters as GODZILLA KING OF THE MONSTERS, the serious tone was preserved, though the main characters were not so much.
+Later, when the film was re-edited with new scenes featuring Raymond Burr and released in U.S. theaters as GODZILLA KING OF THE MONSTERS, the serious tone was preserved, though the main characters were not so much, left mostly on the cutting room floor.
 What stands out in both versions is the monster itself and the startling, apocalyptic scenes depicting it, which were shocking by the standards of the day.
 Many key images of Godzilla remain iconic and effective even today.
 Also, the ultimate climax of the storyline about a haunted mad scientist and his “oxygen destroyer” device, which is used to burn Godzilla to his bones, is haunting.
 The scientist kills himself along with Godzilla to bury the earth-shattering discovery forever, passing on a grim message to the audience about the evils of tampering with nature and the universe.
 It is these heady themes that elevate the film somewhat from its later Showa Series brethren, which are far more family-franchise oriented in concept, character and execution.

 ON GODZILLA’S BREATH: In the original film, and in the first sequel, Godzilla breathes a sort of radioactive smoke, which is toxic and causes buildings, tanks, planes and people to burst into flames.
 This smoke effect was achieved in-camera, without the use of opticals.
 Beginning with the third film, which was KING KONG VS. GODZILLA, the monster breathes a laser-like glowing “fire,” which was achieved with animation effects, added in post production.
 When breathing his signature fire, Godzilla’s back fins and tail glow with the same light.
 It was this standard that was kept in all the remaining Godzilla films, with the exception of only one—the first American remake of 1998, in which the creature does not breathe anything but toxic air, which happens to ignite in one scene when set off by an exploding car.

-With a new Godzilla showing up in 1956 for GODZILLA RAIDS AGAIN, the Showa series then continued on through 1975, ending with the release of TERROR OF MECHAGODZILLA.
+With a new Godzilla showing up in 1956 for GODZILLA RAIDS AGAIN, the Showa series then continued on through no less than 15 films and eventually ended with the release of TERROR OF MECHAGODZILLA in 1975.
 This was the longest single cycle of Godzilla entries, all of which are basically sequels to one another, if a bit loose in continuity between films now and then.
-From the third film on (KING KONG VS. GODZILLA) they are also, hands down, the most juvenile of the entire 30-film series, most of them made apparently for pre-teenagers, and sometimes even starring children.
+From the third film on in 1962, KING KONG VS. GODZILLA, (which was the first film in the series to be made in color), these movies introduce many enemies and allies in the form of various other giant monsters and robots such as Rodan, Mothra, Monster Zero (also known as Ghidorah), Gigan and Hedorah (The Smog Monster) and many others.
+Godzilla even had a son!
+These entries are, hands down, the most juvenile of the entire 30-film series, most of them made apparently for pre-teenagers, and sometimes even starring children.
 Godzilla did a victory dance after beating up Monster Zero.
 He even shook hands with his robot sidekick Jet Jaguar after double-teaming Megalon.
 It should be noted that after GODZILLA VS. MEGALON in 1973, the juvenile antics were mostly dropped for the final two films, allowing that era to expire with at least a fair share of dignity.
 (Though I still love the victory dance!)
 In the ongoing Showa series, Godzilla is cast mostly as a heroic defender of mankind.
 When done with battling monsters, he always returns to the sea, leaving our cities in peace.
 (A wild irony, considering the pitch black tone of the original film.)
-In many of these sequels he is actually summoned by the humans, as a last-ditch defense against aliens or whatever, and is sometimes even under definitive control of human defense forces, by way of advanced technology, as in DESTROY ALL MONSTERS.
+In many of these sequels he is actually summoned by the humans, as a last-ditch defense against aliens or whatever, and is sometimes even under definitive control of human defense forces, by way of advanced technology, as in DESTROY ALL MONSTERS (1968).
 There are no ongoing serialized characters in these films besides the monsters.
-Each new movie features a completely different human cast, though TERROR OF MECHAGODZILLA is a direct sequel to GODZILLA VS. MECHAGODZILLA, featuring a continuation of that film’s basic plot.
+Each new movie features a completely different human cast, though TERROR OF MECHAGODZILLA is a direct sequel to GODZILLA VS. MECHAGODZILLA (1974), featuring a continuation of that film’s basic plot.

 An attempt was then made by Americans in 1998 to completely re-invent Godzilla, in both look and concept.
 This became a much-hyped Hollywood “event film,” called simply GODZILLA, starring Mathew Brodrick and directed by Roland Emmerich.
 The film proved a disaster with fans and critics, though the film did well in release.
 Plans for two sequels were scrapped and, instead, an animated TV series was produced.
 This may be one of the only instances in film history where a financially successful re-launch of a popular series was abandoned, simply because of negative fan reaction.
 In the film, Godzilla is a large creature who wrecks New York City, but is shorn of his many trademarks, including the signature radioactive death breath.
 The design was also radically different than in previous films and computer graphics were used to depict him almost exclusively.
 While there are some impressive action sequences, as in a helicopter attack/chase through the canyons of downtown NYC, the film falls short short of it’s higher ideals, due to a weak script and thin characters.